nickjg1/homeserver-ansible/README.md

 ## Installation

-Run this command and enter the sudo password when prompted:
+Run this command, enter your sudo password and vault password when prompted:

 ```bash
 ansible-playbook run.yml -K --ask-vault-pass
 ```

-Enter the vault and sudo passwords when prompted.

 ## Post Installation and Troubleshooting